 The Waves of Healing Collection is comprised of six pieces inspired by Rachel Mehl and the various phases of her cancer journey: Feeling Loved, Accepting Asymmetry, Finding Balance, and Moving Forward.

-During the month of June, 100% of profits from this collection and 10% of all online sales will be donated to Rachel + Project Koru.
+Now through the end of October, 10% of all online sales will be donated to Rachel + Project Koru.

 When Sara approached me about this line, I was so excited to have the opportunity to turn a horrific experience into something exquisite.
 Having had my right breast removed and subsequent rejection of my implant, I was left with a very asymmetrical body and grappling to find wholeness again.
 SASHA pieces have historically been constructed in stunning and elegant ways that delight our human attraction to symmetry.
 However, I asked Sara if she'd be willing to try something that mirrored my imbalance, worried that this might be asking too much.
 Without batting an eye, she made magic happen.

 It's hard to put into words just what this line means to me.
 To start, I feel so unimaginably loved by my friend Sara, as well as everyone who made this project happen.
 That kind of feeling is vital to healing.
 It was also a powerful experience to reflect upon all I've been through over the past 3 years and to try to convey it three-dimensionally.
 The pieces feel like an extension of me, so when people see the beauty in them and what they represent, it helps me to see the beauty within myself and my circumstances.